 When I was a little girl and had a few pesos in my pocket, one of my favorite things to get during recess was one salted potato (that’s all I could afford) with a spoonful of this green hot sauce.
 The truth is I had to wait in line for a very long time to buy it while my friends played away during those short 30 minutes we had, but once I had that potato in my hands I knew that the wait was all worth it.

-3. Refrigerate for at least one hour before serving.
+- Refrigerate at least one hour before serving.
 Store in the refrigerator for up to one week.